pranavkumar14/image2pdf/README.md

 # image2pdf

 #Image To PDF
 In this project I have extracted the text from imaged book using **tesseract**.
+Tesseract library works well for extracting printed text.
 * First I have a imaged PDF(PDF with no selectable text).
 * Using *pdf2imge* I converted the PDF's pages to image(JPEG).
 * Then using *tesseract* I scanned the image extracted the text.